 On the OCAS website, click the Log In / Register button in the top navigation, then click International Portal Login.

-You can also access the International College Portal by visiting the following link:
+You can also access Apply Admin - International by visiting the following link:

-New International Portal accounts are created by OCAS, as requested by a college.
+New International Portal accounts are created by OCAS, as requested by a college or university.
 If you wish to create a new account, please contact us.

 If you wish to delete an International Portal account, please contact us.